wiloon/blog/content/post/archive-0/2012-09-26-java-classloader-2.md

 The code above is the first section of the loadClass method.
 As you can see, it takes a class name and searches a local hash table that our class loader is maintaining of classes it has already returned.
 It is important to keep this hash table around since you must return the same class object reference for the same class name every time you are asked for it.
 Otherwise the system will believe there are two different classes with the same name and will throw a ClassCastException whenever you assign an object reference between them.
-It’s also important to keep a cache because the loadClass() method is called recursively when a class is being resolved, and you will need to return the cached result rather than chase it down for another copy.
+It's also important to keep a cache because the loadClass() method is called recursively when a class is being resolved, and you will need to return the cached result rather than chase it down for another copy.

   <div id="highlighter_688537" class="syntaxhighlighter nogutter java">